purplelemons-dev/purplelemons-dev/README.md

 ### School:
  * A.A.S.
 Cybersecurity (3.7 GPA) awarded December 2022
+ * A.A.
+Liberal Arts (3.7 GPA) awarded December 2024
  * B.A.T.
 Cybersecurity (3.7 GPA) awarded December 2024

 | Award | Semester | # |
 | - | - | - |